-It has already been said that Daniel's colleagues, who were jealous of him, had trapped King Darius into publishing a decree forbidding prayer to anybody but the king during 30 days.
-As a result, Daniel was thrown into the lions' den.
-This incident confirms the depth of the relationship which existed between Darius and Daniel.
+It has already been said that Daniel's colleagues, who were jealous of him, had trapped King Darius into publishing a decree forbidding to pray anybody but the king during 30 days.
+The people had therefore to address their prayers exclusively to Darius.
 I know that you remember this story.
-The king was deeply pained to see his friend thrown into the lions' den.
-Let us read this in the Bible: "The king, when he heard these words, was greatly displeased with himself, and set his heart on Daniel to deliver him; and he labored till the going down of the sun to deliver him" (Daniel 6:14).
+This incident took place just before Daniel was thrown into the lions' den, thus confirming the depth of his relationship with Darius.
+The king had been deeply pained to see his friend thrown into the lions' den.
+Let us read this in the Bible: "The king, when he heard these words, was greatly displeased with himself, and set his heart on Daniel to deliver him; and he labored till the going down of the sun to deliver him" (Dan 6.14).
 These three attitudes express the depth of the relationship existing between Darius and Daniel: